cs-ashoka/sample-repo/README.md

 # sample-repo
-A sample repository for the Git and GitHub workshop
+A sample repository for the Git and GitHub workshop.